 Although heads of agreements aren't a legal necessity, you might want to consider using one before settling on a contract.
 It can help both parties involved in the contract to understand the exact terms and conditions of the agreement and prevent any misunderstanding when it comes to signing a legally binding contract in the future.

 In some cases, when the document covers certain criteria of a contract, a heads of agreement can become a legally binding document.
 However, the document is only usually considered to be legally binding if it includes confidentiality provisions, exclusivity provisions, non-solicitation provisions and other similar clauses.

 A lawyer is not strictly needed to send a heads of agreement.
-However, with such a fine line separating this document from becoming legally binding, it is probably helpful to get some legal advice when drafting one up.
+However, with such a fine line separating this document from becoming legally binding, you may decide it's helpful to get some legal advice during the process of drafting one up.
 This could be through a heads of agreement template, or through actively seeking legal help from a professional.

 Writing a heads of agreement doesn't have to be a complicated process, but it's one that should be taken seriously.
 Start off by including the following key elements in your document, before adding any other clauses that are more specific to your agreement.

 Use this legal template as your starting point to earning extra income in your hair salon.

 Helpful tips for starting and running a successful SEO agency.

 Learn the key considerations when it comes to starting and growing your smartphone app company.